Athena: Punishment myths

 The fable of Arachne appears in the Roman poet Ovid's Metamorphoses (8 AD) (vi.5–54 and 129–145), which is nearly the only extant source for the legend.
 The story does not appear to have been well known prior to Ovid's rendition of it and the only earlier reference to it is a brief allusion in Virgil's Georgics, (29 BC) (iv, 246) that does not mention Arachne by name.
 According to Ovid, Arachne (whose name means spider in ancient Greek) was the daughter of a famous dyer in Tyrian purple in Hypaipa of Lydia, and a weaving student of Athena.
 She became so conceited of her skill as a weaver that she began claiming that her skill was greater than that of Athena herself and that she didn't feel grateful to the goddess for anything, despite Athena's invention of the craft.
 Athena gave Arachne a chance to redeem herself by assuming the form of an old woman and warning Arachne not to offend the deities.
 Arachne scoffed and invited her to a weaving contest to prove her skill.
 Athena revealed her true form, accepted and wove the scene of her victory over Poseidon in the contest for the patronage of Athens.
 Her tapestry also depicted the 12 Olympian gods and defeat of mythological figures who challenged their authority.
 Arachne's tapestry featured twenty-one episodes of the deities' sexual affairs, including Zeus being unfaithful with Leda, with Europa, and with Danaë.
-It represented the unjust and discrediting behavior of the gods towards mortals.
+It represented the unjust and discrediting behaviour of the gods towards mortals.
 Athena admitted that Arachne's work was flawless, but was outraged at Arachne's choice of subject.
 Finally, losing her temper, Athena destroyed Arachne's tapestry and loom, striking it with her shuttle.
 Athena then struck Arachne across the face with her staff four times.
 Arachne hanged herself in despair, but Athena took pity on her and brought her back from the dead in the form of a spider.